chenrilima/themeflutter_googlechrome/README.md

 3. Activate Developer Mode

-4. Load unpacked and select the entire folder that has been "zipped"
+4. Load unpacked and select the entire folder that has been "extracted"